VivianGiacobbi/portfolio/README.md

 Technical designer and programmer with 6+ years of experience seeking senior-level design position on action-oriented and sandbox games.

 ## Gameplay Scripting
+As technical designer at Playable Worlds, my primary role was to design, implement, iterate on, and document core features of the game both in-engine using Unity and via our proprietary scripting solution.
+Working as a designer, a programmer, and a product owner on major features, I spent most of my days iterating on player-facing content and sticking to our core mission: finding fun!

 ### Core Combat Loop
 https://github.com/VivianGiacobbi/portfolio/assets/57081585/0d499505-7b00-4e55-b80e-f75d809aefff

 The core combat loop of Playable World's untitled MMO took inspiration from fast-action arcade games of the 1980s and 1990s.
 Player characters can freely run, fly, and dodge to counter enemies.
 My primary goal was to capture a feeling of speed and reactivity long absent in major MMOs, and to reward players with skillful aim who participate in combat.
 However, we also took care to balance for more casual players, with homing and AOE weapons to reward alternate, less precise playstyles.